hamburgerghini1/nobara_torrent/README.md

 Magnet link : magnet:?xt=urn:btih:808a5f38c34c5b9fbad85d853933fe64b0dec89a&dn=Nobara-36-KDE-5.iso

-Or download the torrent https://github.com/hamburgerghini1/nobara_torrent/releases/download/iso/Nobara-36-KDE-5.iso.torrent
+Or download the torrent via releases tab https://github.com/hamburgerghini1/nobara_torrent/releases/

 I am not affiliated with Nobara project or its maker.
 I made the torrent to be downloadable because official servers were so slow.